The

 1.18.2026

-I've had quite some time to genuinely engage with counterpoints to the problem I'm addressing in the blog post below, both on and offline.
+I've had quite some time to genuinely engage with counterpoints to the discourse I'm addressing in the blog post below, both on and offline.
 Many of these perspectives are coming from a good place.
 Some are thoughtful, nuanced. and well-intended.
 If these takes didn't highlight specific people and their bodies as evidence or case study, they'd be great even!

 But the moment a specific person's body is used as evidence—when we highlight these cast members, celebrities, or strangers, and speculate on their physical or mental health, even out of concern—even if you might 'hope they get better' or 'hope they gain weight'—the line is already crossed.
 At that point, the discussion becomes unethical.